 I provide more clarity in international complexity in three steps.
 The objective is always to make organizations better capable to assess international opportunities and threats.
-The three steps are:
+The three steps are: understanding world news, comparing world views and developing views on the future.

 1. Understanding world news